What is the merit order curve in the power system?

+In the energy industry, the term ‘merit order’ describes the sequence in which power plants are designated to deliver power, with the aim of economically optimizing the electricity supply.
+The merit order is based on the lowest marginal costs.
 Power exchange markets are operated by a middleman to whom generators and consumers submit their bids.
-In Belgium, the intermediate party for both the day-ahead and the intra-day market is Belpex.
+In Belgium, the intermediate party for both the day-ahead and the intra-day market is EPEX Spot Belgium.
 As discussed in the section on energy markets, the day ahead market is a power exchange market, while the intraday market is an organized over the counter market.
 The mechanism to determine the clearing price and volumes in a power exchange market is based on the merit order curve.

 The merit order as basis for the day ahead market mechanism